2023 Major League Baseball postseason: (4) Tampa Bay Rays vs. (5) Texas Rangers

 This was the third postseason meeting between the Rays and Rangers.
 The previous two meetings (2010 and 2011) were won by the Rangers.
 The Rangers swept the Rays to advance to the ALDS for the first time since 2016.

 The Rangers held the Rays to one run scored in the series.
 Jordan Montgomery pitched seven shutout innings as the Rangers took Game 1 by a 4–0 score.
 Game 1 was notable for several stats – the Rays committed four errors, setting a single-game playoff franchise record and the most in a postseason game since the New York Yankees committed four errors in Game 4 of the 2019 ALCS.
 It was also notable for the record low attendance at Tropicana Field, as there was only 19,704 in attendance – the lowest attended postseason game (non-COVID-19 year) since Game 7 of the 1919 World Series.
 Nathan Eovaldi pitched a solid 62/3 innings in Game 2 as the Rangers blew out the Rays to complete the sweep and advance.

 With the win, the Rangers improved their postseason record against the Rays to 3–0.
+This was the first playoff series won by the Rangers since they won the American League pennant in 2011.